TeHikuMedia/Kaitiakitanga-License/rongo.md

 Search for "kaitiakitanga" in the Whare Kōrero app to learn more about it, or visit [tehiku.nz](https://tehiku.nz/search?q=kaitiakitanga).

 **_You can view this Kaitiakitanga License and its history [here](https://github.com/TeHikuMedia/Kaitiakitanga-License/blob/tumu/rongo.md)._**

+## Copyright

+This Kaitiakitanga License and all other license variants at https://github.com/TeHikuMedia/Kaitiakitanga-License are under Copyright © Te Reo Irirangi o Te Hiku o Te Ika.
+You may not simply take this license and use it without first consulting with Te Reo Irirangi o Te Hiku o Te Ika.